Burnout vs Tired: Signs You Crossed From Exhausted to Burnt Out

 - Rest does not fix it.
 You sleep and wake up exhausted.
 You take time off and dread going back more than before you left.

 - Cynicism replaces care.
 Work you used to find meaningful feels pointless.
 You stop caring about outcomes you once obsessed over.
-If you are wondering whether this is burnout or whether it is just laziness, the answer is almost always burnout.
+If you are wondering whether this is burnout or something closer to laziness, the answer is almost always burnout.

 - Cognitive fog.
 Decisions that took seconds now take hours.
 You reread the same email four times.